 For example, you may have a ‘my account’ page shown on the URL yoursite.com/my-account.
 When the endpoint ‘edit-account’ is appended to this URL, making it ‘yoursite.com/my-account/edit-account‘ we show the Edit account page instead of the My account page.

 This allows us to show different content without the need for multiple pages and shortcodes, thus reducing the amount of content we need to install.

-What endpoints replace from WC 2.0 ↑ Back to top
+Checkout endpoints ↑ Back to top

-Account page endpoints ↑ Back to top
+Account endpoints ↑ Back to top

-The following endpoints are used for account-related functionality and are appended to the URL of the my-account page:
+The following endpoints are used for account-related functionality and are appended to the URL of the /my-account page:

 - Orders –